singh-gurjit/Salesforce/README.md

 # Salesforce README

-"Salesforce code Snippets".
-It includes code snippets for Apex, LWC, Aura and visualforce pages.
+It includes code snippets for Apex and LWC (HTML, Javascript and XML).

 ## Features

+Here are some examples on how to use the snippets.

 ### Glossary
 ####  Apex